mikeshenson/Phosh-Squeekboard-Keyboard/README.md

 How to use
 --------

-Copy all thse files to ~/.local/share/squeekboard/keyboards/
+Copy all thse files to ~/.local/share/squeekboard/keyboards/ File structure should look like:
+~/.local/share/squeekboard/keyboards/us.yaml
+~/.local/share/squeekboard/keyboards/number/us.yaml
+~/.local/share/squeekboard/keyboards/terminal/us.yaml

 From there it should get picked up by squeekboard automatically.